theodoragirgis/rebound/docs/particles.md

 `#!c uint32_t hash`
 :   integer or hash value used to identify the particle

+## Adding particles
+Once you've created a [simulation object](simulationstructure.md), you can add particles to it.
+REBOUND supports several different ways to do that.
+Also check out the [discussion on manipulating particles](manipulations.md).

+### Adding particles manually
 One way to add a particle to a simulation is to first manually create a particle object, then calling a function to add the particle to the simulation.
 Because the function will make a copy of the particle, you can safely delete the original particle object after you've added it to a simulation.
 The following code shows an example on how to add particles this way: